Skip to content

 Responsive to student and industry needs

 Choose how you study - part-time, full-time, on campus or distance learning.
 Choose what you study - select between specialised pathways and choose optional modules within them.
-Choose your passion project - will it be a Capstone project, a research dissertation or a placement with one our industry partners?
+Choose your passion project - will it be a capstone project or a research dissertation?

 Professional recognition

-MSc in Applied Positive Psychology & Coaching Psychology (MAPP CP)
+MSc Applied Positive Psychology and Coaching Psychology (MAPP CP)

 The MSc Applied Positive Psychology and Coaching Psychology, one of the only courses of its kind in the world, fully integrates positive psychology and coaching psychology to create an innovative training programme for those promoting well-being.
 There is a growing recognition within the world's coaching and positive psychology community that such integration is an important step forward, providing clients with a more open-minded approach to their mental health.